-The Trajan’s Markets hosts the “Civis Civitas Civilitas” exhibition until the 6th of September 2020, dedicated to the relationship between city, citizenship and civilization in Roman times and represented through a series of models of ancient architecture.
+The Trajan’s Markets hosts the “Civis Civitas Civilitas” exhibition until the 22nd of November 2020, dedicated to the relationship among city, citizenship and civilization in Roman times and represented through a series of models of ancient architecture.

-The “Civis Civitas Civilitatis” exhibition will be at the Trajan’s Markets until the 6th of September 2020, telling the relationship between cities, citizenship and civilization in the cities of the Roman Empire.
+The “Civis Civitas Civilitatis” exhibition will be at the Trajan’s Markets until the 22nd of November 2020, telling the relationship among city, citizenship and civilization in the cities of the Roman Empire.

 The exhibition represents a journey through the spaces and buildings of the world of ancient Rome, thanks to the plaster models from the Museum of Roman Civilization: 58 scale models and 6 sculptures depicting as many characters from ancient Rome.